By Michelle Ark and Chris Wu

 Testing on fixed inputs allows the user to test edge cases that may not be in production yet.
 In larger organizations, there can and will be frequent updates and many collaborators for a single model.
 Unit tests give users confidence that the changes they’re making won’t break existing behaviour or introduce regressions.

 Seamster provides a Python-based unit testing framework.
-Data scientists write their unit tests in the
+Users can write their unit tests in the

 Input and expected MockModels are built from static data.
 The actual MockModel is built from input MockModels by BigQuery.
 Actual and expected MockModels can assert equality or any Great Expectations expectation.

 A constructor creates a test query where a common table expression (CTE) represents each input mock data model, and any references to production models (identified using dbt’s ‘ref’ macro) are replaced by references to the corresponding CTE.
-Once you execute a query, you can compare the output to an expected result.
+Once a user executes a query, they can compare the output to an expected result.
 In addition to an equality assertion, we extended our framework to support all expectations from the open-source Great Expectations library to provide more granular assertions and error messaging.

 The main downside to this framework is that it requires a roundtrip to the query engine to construct the test data model given a set of inputs.
 Even though the query itself is lightweight and processes only a handful of rows, these roundtrips to the engine add up.
 It becomes costly to run an entire test suite on each local or CI run.
 To solve this, we introduced tooling both in development and CI to run the minimal set of tests that could potentially break given the change.
 This was straightforward to implement with accuracy because of dbt’s lineage tracking support; we simply had to find all downstream models (direct and indirect) for each changed model and run their tests.